21 Black History Month Movies for Reflection and Celebration

 2. Selma (2014)

-Selma is one of the must-watch black history month movies.
-The riveting true narrative follows Dr. Martin Luther King, Jr. during a tumultuous three-month period in 1965 when he led a dangerous campaign to obtain equal voting rights in the face of violent opposition.
+Selma is one of the must-watch movies during Black History Month.
+The riveting true narrative follows Dr. Martin Luther King, Jr., during a tumultuous three months in 1965, when he led a dangerous campaign to obtain equal voting rights in the face of violent opposition.

 Additionally, the historic march from Selma to Montgomery resulted in President Lyndon B. Johnson signing the Voting Rights Act of 1965, one of the civil rights movement’s most significant triumphs.

-“Selma,” directed by Ava DuVernay, depicts the tale of how Dr. Martin Luther King, Jr., a beloved leader and visionary, and his brothers and sisters in the civil rights movement sparked transformation that permanently changed history.
+“Selma,” directed by Ava DuVernay, depicts how Dr. Martin Luther King, Jr., a beloved leader and visionary, and his brothers and sisters in the civil rights movement sparked a transformation that permanently changed history.

-Some of the top cast includes David Oyelowo, Carmen Ejogo, Tom Wilkinson, Giovanni Ribisi.
+Some of the top cast include David Oyelowo, Carmen Ejogo, Tom Wilkinson, and Giovanni Ribisi.

 3. Loving (2016)